 Personal brands are having a moment.
-But what actually is a personal brand and why you should care about building one?
-We're not just talking about an online presence, either — we're talking about the personal brand that exists in the real world as well.
+But what does that actually mean, and why you should care about building one?

-Since one's personal brand is, well, "personal," it goes even deeper — your brand is also what you stand for.
-The objective of a strong personal brand is to align what you stand for with the perception others have of you so that what you stand for is what others think of you.
-For example, if you're introverted and only speak up in meetings when you have something valuable to say, wouldn't you want your co-workers to think that instead of assuming that you're "just shy"?
+The objective of a strong personal brand is to align what you stand for with the perception others have of you.
+For example, if you're introverted and only speak up in meetings, when you have something valuable to say, wouldn't you want your coworkers to think of that instead of assuming you're "just shy"?

 While we can’t always control how people perceive us, it’s important to have a vision for who we are and what we stand for.
 Only then can we work hard to make this come to life in our words and actions so that others perceive us this way.
 By making sure people see you the way you want to be seen, you're bettering your career for the long-term.